This Game of Thrones Castle Could Be Yours for About $656,000

 Gosford Castle—which has been used as a set for the popular HBO show—is now on the market.
 The property, which was reportedly used as Riverrun in the series, is located on Mullaghbrack Road in the village of Markethill in Northern Island.
 The part of the property for sale contains more than 15 bedrooms and more than 10 bathrooms.
 So, there will be plenty of space for all of your House members.

 However, residents will have to prepare for when winter is coming.
-According to the listing on Maison Real Estate's website, the building has no heating system.
+According to the Maisonni listing, the building has no heating system.

 Of course, you'll have to pay the right price if you want to live like those in Westeros.
-According to the listing, the seller is considering offers of more than £500,000—nearly $656,000 in U.S. dollars.
+Per the listing, the seller is considering offers of more than £500,000—nearly $656,000 in U.S. dollars.

+According to the listing, the property was designed in the "Norman Revival style" by London architect Thomas Hopper.

 The castle was built in the mid-1800s by the second Earl of Gosford, Archibald Acheson.
-According to Maison Real Estate, it was occupied by the Earls of Gosford until 1921.
+According to Maisonni, it was occupied by the Earls of Gosford until 1921.
 The listing also claimed it was commandeered and used to hold both troops and prisoners of war during World War II.
 After the war, the Achesons sold the property to the Ministry of Agriculture and turned it into Gosford Forest Park—Northern Ireland's first conservation forest.
 Per the listing, the castle eventually returned to military use and was later converted into a hotel.

 Stay pop cultured with E!
 News weekdays at 12PM, 7PM & 11PM